IBM 604

 Most of the circuitry was based on modifications of circuit designs used in the earlier 603 Electronic Multiplier and was packaged in small replaceable pluggable units, each typically containing one miniature vacuum tube.
 A limited number of standardized circuit designs were used, which made the product more easily manufactured and serviced.
 The calculation unit contained 1,250 tubes.

 Clock speed was increased from the 603's rate of 35kHz to 50 kHz.
 The 604 performed fixed-point addition, subtraction, multiplication and division using BCD arithmetic.

 Initial versions supported 40 program steps, and this was soon expanded to 60.
 Processing was still locked to the reader/punch cycle time, thus program execution had to complete within the time between a punched card leaving the read station and entering the punch station.

 Considerable expectations for the future of the business rested on the 604, upon which a corresponding amount of planning talent had been invested.
-While initially IBM planned on selling 75 units, they eventually sold over 5600.
-In 1974, there were still over 400 IBM 604s still in use.
+While planners at IBM estimated they would sell 75 units, they eventually sold over 5600.
+They were manufactured by IBM in Kenyon House at their Poughkeepsie NY facility.
+IBM staff joked that the product was "engineered in the attic and assembled in the basement".
+An article in IBM Think magazine published in July 1975 claimed there were still 434 still in operation.

 An IBM 604 is preserved at the American Computer Museum and another at the University of Amsterdam Computer Museum.

 In the comic series The Adventures of Tintin, two scientists work with a 604 to send Tintin, the main character of the comic series, to the moon.